 We handle conference room AV installations across all five boroughs, from two-person huddle rooms to 20-seat boardrooms.
 Book online and we'll design a setup for your space.

 Mounting the TV too high.
-For video conferencing, the center of the screen should be at seated eye level — about 42-48 inches from the floor.
-A TV mounted above a credenza at 60 inches means everyone's looking up, and the camera angle looks down at the tops of heads.
+For video conferencing, the center of the screen should be at seated eye level — about 42–48 inches from the floor.
+A TV mounted above a credenza means everyone's looking up, and the camera angle looks down at the tops of heads.

 Skipping the dedicated camera.
-The TV's built-in camera (if it has one) is usually terrible for conferencing.
-It's aimed at the couch, not the conference table.
+The TV's built-in camera (if it has one) is usually aimed at the couch, not a conference table.
 A purpose-built camera with auto-framing makes everyone look professional.

 Using TV speakers for audio.
 TV speakers face backward or downward.
 The far side of your call will hear echo, room noise, and muffled voices.
 A soundbar or speakerphone with echo cancellation solves this immediately.